 Easy Meditations to Add to Your Day

 Why should you add meditation to your daily routine?
 I imagine when you heard the word meditation you started imagining people seated with legs crossed saying “OMMMMMMM” for incessant periods of time.
 You may feel intimidated and perhaps a bit skeptical.
-However, meditation is so much more than this kooky scene.
+However, meditation is so much more than this eccentric scene.

 Meditation can have many positive health benefits—it can help increase your body’s resilience to stress, decrease anxiety, and help focus your mind.